Master of Science in Medical Laboratory Science

 |MLS 997||Independent Study||2|

-At least 12 credits of Core Courses (from a minimum of 4 separate courses) of the listed Core Courses are required for degree completion.
-Core Course credits beyond 12 can be counted as Elective credits.
-Core Courses are offered on a 3-year cycle.
+At least 12 credits of Core Courses (four separate courses) are required for degree completion.
+Core Course credits beyond 12 can be counted as Elective Course credits.

 |MLS 506||Advanced Clinical Chemistry||3|